 It’s important to realise that, for the most part we seek to match ourselves with the opposite gender qualities when we choose a partner, and that’s the subconscious search for balance.
 A partner portrays a reflection of our own selves and as yin is opposite to yang, female the opposite to male our level of femininity is mirrored by a similar amount of masculinity in our mate.

 Of course, things are simple on paper, but in the confusion of reality everything is muddied up.
 If the theory rings true then our very dominant, typically masculine males; the ones who are characteristically blokey, strong alpha males almost to a point of simplicity will seek their opposite counterpart; the ultra feminine woman, the girly, demure lady on the street.
 But ya know, when we exit the Barbie and Ken fantasy how does this play out in real life?
-If you’ve been paying attention you’ll know that humans, particular in 2017 are very hybrid creatures and fluidity applies to everything from anti-ageing treatments to sexuality.
+If you’ve been paying attention you’ll know that humans, particular in 2018 are very hybrid creatures and fluidity applies to everything from anti-aging treatments to sexuality.

 To be continued…..